Jessica Dobson

-Jessica Dobson (born 1984) is an American singer and multi-instrumentalist.
+Jessica Dobson (born 1984) is an American singer, songwriter, and multi-instrumentalist.
 She has performed with several musicians and bands, including Beck, Conor Oberst, Spoon, Yeah Yeah Yeahs, and American indie rock band The Shins, as well as being a solo artist.
 She is currently fronting and playing guitar for her own band, Deep Sea Diver.

 Career

 Born in Los Angeles, California, Dobson was signed to Atlantic Records when she was 19 years old.
 She recorded two solo albums under her own name while on the label, but she was not satisfied with either of the finished products and Atlantic ultimately shelved both albums.

 Deep Sea Diver

 After leaving Atlantic, Dobson recorded an EP called New Caves under the name Deep Sea Diver.
 She later formed a band under the Deep Sea Diver name consisting of herself on guitar, John Raines on bass and Peter Mansen on drums.
 The band's full-length debut album, History Speaks, was self-released in February 2012.
 In September 2019, she began touring with Joseph in support of Deep Sea Diver's forthcoming third full-length record.